ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-installation/index.md

 ---
-title: "Integrated Module / Package"
+title: "Install Integrated Charts"
 enterprise: true
 ---
-This section shows how Integrated Charts can be installed using Modules or Packages.
+This section shows how to install Integrated Charts using Modules or Packages.

 ## Integrated Charts Module